LabNeuroCogDevel/autoeyescore/README.dollarReward.md

-To score, be sure you are in the ``autoeyescore`` directory and in a terminal window execute:
+To score, in a terminal window, run the following:

+    cd ~/autoeyescore/
     ./scoreDollarReward.bash DollarReward/eyd/1940reward.eyd

-it does not matter where the eyds, however if they are in ``DollarReward/eyd/``, an abervated command can be run
+it does not matter where the eyd file is, however if they are in ``DollarReward/eyd/``, an abbreviated command can be run

    ./scoreDollarReward.bash 1940